 No. Basset Hounds shed abundantly and, as a result, leave pet dander in your home.
 Dander is the cause of most pet-related allergies.

 Basset Hounds will be lazy if overfed and under-exercised.
-Accustom them to regular, moderate daily exercise to keep their slothful tendencies at bay.
+Accustom them to regular, moderate daily exercise and minimize dog treats to keep their slothful tendencies at bay.

 Basset Hounds can drool copiously because of the way their lips hang.
 Many owners keep a towel handy to wipe their dog's muzzle and minimize slippery, wet spots around the house.